Questioning how to style thin hair? Not for long…

 1. Blunt cut bob

-You can’t mention haircut ideas for thin hair without mentioning this cult ‘do: the blunt cut bob.
-The blunt ends bring some weight to fine hair, or least create the illusion of it, thanks to it being cut the same length all around – so, it’s easy to see why the glitterati love it.
+Out of all of the best haircut ideas for thin hair right now, the blunt cut bob is by far one of the most coveted.
+The blunt ends bring some weight to fine hair, or least create the illusion of it, thanks to it being cut the same length all around – so, it’s easy to see why it’s so popular.

-Editor’s tip: Want to stop your fine hair falling flat when rocking this haircut?
+Editor’s tip: Want a way to stop your fine hair falling flat?
 Try using the TRESemmé Collagen+ Fullness Thickening Balm!
 It’ll add extra oomph to each and every strand, making fine hair feel fuller and thicker.

 To use it, smooth a small amount of it into your damp mane before blow drying, and prepare to be amazed.

 This look is ideal for those with limp locks.
 Sophie Turner’s long wispy fringe and shaped layers around her face create subtle dimension and body, perfect for boosting fine hair.

 Next read: How to use dry shampoo for fine hair

 3. Soft curls

 Adding volume towards the ends of your hair is a genius way to make your strands look instantly thicker, as the curls add width to hair that would otherwise lay flat.
 Meet you on the dance floor!

 Pushing your hair back like this gives the impression the rest of your hair is fuller and also adds an edgy, glamorous appeal to your overall look.